work-shop/newport-art-museum-website/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.0.2 =
+* Enhancement: Add UI to cancel in progress File Scan.
+* Enhancement: Add basic admin debug page to help diagnosing and resolving issues.
+Particularly with the events.
+* Enhancement: Add debug settings JSON editor.
+* Enhancement: Continually evaluate password strength for users instead of only during registration.
+* Enhancement: Introduce Password Requirements module for managing and enforcing password requirements.
+* Bug Fix: Accessing password requirement settings would not resolve properly in some instances.
+* Bug Fix: Away Mode would not lock out users who were already logged-in during the "away" period.
+* Bug Fix: Enforce the Strong Passwords requirement during Security Check.
+* Bug Fix: Ensure scheduling lock is cleared by the Cron Scheduler when not proceeding with running events.
+* Bug Fix: If a password requirement has been disabled or is no longer available, don't consider the password as needing a change.
+* Bug Fix: Only hide "Acknowledge Weak Password" checkbox if the user was not allowed to use a weak password.
+* Bug Fix: Password strength would not be evaluated if password was set using custom PHP or CLI commands.
+* Bug Fix: Prevent File Change from getting stuck in an infinite rescheduling loop on the first step.
+* Bug Fix: Remove distributed storage table on uninstall.
+* Tweak: Don't write to the tracked files setting if the file hash has not changed.
+* Tweak: If no last password change date is recorded for the user, treat their registration date as the last change date.

 = 7.0.1 =
 * Bug Fix: Fixed an "Uncaught Error: Call to undefined function esc_like()" error that could occur when exporting or erasing personal data.